-During Part One of a special two-part episode of Drugwatch Radio, Christy Hammond shares her harrowing experience with transvaginal mesh, her opinions on lawsuits and the fact that she was never told about the life-changing complications that she would face.
+During Part One of a special two-part episode of Drugwatch Podcast, Christy Hammond shares her harrowing experience with transvaginal mesh, her opinions on lawsuits and the fact that she was never told about the life-changing complications that she would face.

 Transvaginal mesh, a synthetic, porous material, is used to treat conditions like sagging organs (pelvic organ prolapse) or when the bladder leaks (stress urinary incontinence).
 It is called “transvaginal” because of the surgical procedure used to implant the mesh through the vagina – a procedure that was supposed to be less invasive than going through the abdomen.